 Let’s start with the obvious benefits of an insulated quilt.
 Just by looking at a quilt and sleeping bag side by side, it’s pretty evident that the quilt is going to pack down smaller and weigh less than a traditional mummy bag.
 For a thru-hiker or alpinist, saving space and carrying a lighter pack are huge priorities.
 Even a weekend backpacker knows this leaves room for s’more supplies and less weight while hiking.

 From a comfort standpoint, a quilt offers the same qualities as your bed at home.
-If warmth isn’t a concern, you can sprawl your limbs every which way, unencumbered by a tight-fitting sleeping bag.
+You can sprawl your limbs every which way, unencumbered by a tight-fitting sleeping bag.
 By adjusting the ventilation, girth or just sticking your leg out of the quilt, you can easily manage the temperature of your sleep system far easier than with a zipped-up sleeping bag.

 The primary purpose of your camp insulation is to keep you warm in camp.
 This is usually the first thing that quilt skeptics will question and was my primary concern as well.
 Without the bottom of the bag, how was I supposed to stay insulated and retain heat?